 Several rallies throughout the warmer months are organised by the Guild, often in conjunction with other Rover clubs.
 The Guild's annual National Rally is always a major attraction with a selection of prizes for the best vehicles.
 Venues are invariably chosen in "middle England" which offer interest on the day to P4 owners and whoever they bring along.
 The locations are chosen to ensure that a reasonable driving distance is provided to members.

 Over the years the Guild has commissioned the remanufacture of several hard to find parts for P4s, e.g. hub cap centre badges, quarterlight seals and more recently door sill matts, at very attractive prices for members.
-Details of these items, regalia and publications can be found in Overdrive and on this website.
+Details of these items, along with other items of Guild merchandise (regalia and publications) can be found in Overdrive and on this website.

 Members of the Guild are able to take advantage of the Membership Supplier Benefits and Membership Discount Scheme.
 Cash savings can be obtained on car insurance, rechroming, body repairs, clock repair kits and so on.
 Please select the appropriate menu link on this website for further information.

 The Guild is one of the founder members of the Joint Rover Club association (JRC) which aims to find synergies across our clubs for the mutual benefit of our members.
 JRC organised Roverfest 2017 and a follow up Roverfest is scheduled for 2022.
 JRC comprises all of the major classic Rover clubs.
 Please click HERE to open the JRC website.

 The Guild is a member of the Federation of British Historic Vehicle Clubs which ensures that we have awareness of important national changes whilst providing a channel for the Guild to feed into the national arena.
 Guild members can access recent FBHVC publications in the Members Only section of this website.

 Members' personal data is securely handled by our e-Commerce service and membership information management processes.
 More information can be found in the Guild's Privacy and Confidentiality Statement on this website.